StarTrail: Concentric Ring Sequence Parallelism for Efficient Near-Infinite-Context Transformer Model Training: Technical Appendices and Supplementary Material

-Following the setup, the Keys and Values are dispatched to their designated locations within the cluster to establish the initial sub-ring, setting the stage for the multi-ring iteration phase of WallFacer attention.
-Given that each sub-sequence is $\frac{CN}{P}$ long and each GPU is tasked with computing the attention score for $\frac{1}{C}$ of the whole sequence, it results in $\frac{N/C}{CN/P}=P/C^2$ rounds of communication.
+Following the setup, the Keys and Values are dispatched to their designated locations within the cluster to establish the initial sub-ring, setting the stage for the multi-ring iteration phase of StarTrail attention.
+Given that each sub-sequence is $\frac{CN}{P}$ long and each GPU is tasked with computing the attention score for $\frac{1}{C}$ of the whole sequence, it results in $\frac{N/C}{CN/P}-1=P/C^2-1$ rounds of communication.
 This implies that there are $P/C^2$ GPUs in one ring.

-The iteration process, conducted in a Flash-Attention style, involves storing the log-sum-exp (lse) and intermediate output O, which are updated step by step.
+The iteration process involves storing the log-sum-exp (lse) and intermediate output O, which are updated step by step.
 Queries are retained locally, while Keys and Values circulate through the ring via P2P communication.
 After completing the iterations, each team member accumulates the attention scores for the entire team's sub-sequence of Queries with $1/C$ of the Keys and Values from the full sequence.

 A simple reduce-scatter operation is then employed to amalgamate the intermediate results and distribute them among the team members.
 Each GPU ultimately contains the final attention score for its portion of the sequence over the entire sequence.
-The output of this forward attention block is finalized after a standard LayerNorm and FeedForward layer process.

-\textbf{Backward Propagation}.
-The major distinction between backward and forward propagation is the inability to calculate queries independently during the backward phase.
-Unlike forward propagation, the backward phase requires the complete set of keys and values to calculate the gradient for queries, and vice versa.
-To manage this, we have structured the gradient calculation into two loops: the key \& value outer loop and the query inner loop.